 Concocted and promulgated by William Cottrell (Wills)/ourfigs.com

-Lie #1 – I didn’t have many of the varieties I was selling when I started selling them (i.e. I was selling varieties before I owned them)
+Lie #1 – They claim that I didn’t have many of the varieties I was selling when I started selling them (i.e. I was selling varieties before I owned them)

 TRUTH – I always owned every variety before I offered it for sale.
 I never offered a variety for sale before I owned it.

-Lie #2 – My sources are highly dubious
+Lie #2 – They claim that my sources are highly dubious

 TRUTH – My sources are overwhelmingly beyond reproach.
 It’s a veritable who’s who of trusted sources.
 And not only do I use good sources, I further improve accuracy by making extensive use of cross-referencing using multiple trusted sources.
 For example, instead of getting Black Madeira from just one source, I got it from many sources and compared them to each other.
 By doing this I was able to maximize the odds that I would acquire, identify, and propagate true Black Madeira.
 I already owned Black Madeira from 1 source when I started offering it for sale, then diversified and acquired it from 8 more sources for a total of 9 different sources.
 5 of those sources proved true (HarveyC, kk, fignutty, drivewayfarmer, and Rob); 2 of the sources supplied seemingly dead wood that never rooted, and 2 of the sources supplied material that clearly was not Black Madeira.
 I threw out one of the false Black Madeira strains, but grew the other one out of curiosity.
 It turned out to be Smith.
 I don’t propagate that strain, but I do enjoy the fruit.